 The loss of a loved one is the most painful experience that any person can go through.
-While it is something that will meet each one of us at some point in our lives, with modern medical care it is a moment that we hope will be met as rarely as possible.
-Losing someone under any circumstances is difficult enough, but knowing that a loved one may have died due to the negligent actions of a medical professional adds significantly to the emotional trauma experienced by those closest to the deceased.
+But knowing that a loved one may have died due to the negligent actions of a medical professional adds significantly to the emotional trauma experienced by those closest to the deceased.

-Amidst the grief and confusion of these most painful situations, it can be difficult to make sense of what has happened, but if you get a sense that the loss of life was due in some measure to negligent care from a medical professional, it may be that the appropriate course of action is to explore a claim for medical negligence.
+In amidst the grief and confusion of these most painful situations, it can be difficult to make sense of what has happened.
+If you have any reason to believe your loved one died as a result of negligent care from a medical professional, you may be able to consider a claim for medical negligence.

-There were likely several medical professionals who had a role in the care of your loved one, so it is important to distinguish who is accountable for the failings that contributed to the loss of life so that you do not pursue the wrong person or damage the chances of claiming against the correct medical professional.
-In terms of who is liable to a claim of medical negligence, the following roles are included:
+There were likely several medical professionals who had a role in the care of your loved one, so it is important to distinguish who is accountable for the failings that contributed to the loss of life, to avoid pursuing the wrong person or damaging the chances of claiming against the correct medical professional.
+The medical professionals most cited in cases of medical negligence are (this is not an exhaustive list):

-This is not an exhaustive list, but these medical professionals are most commonly cited in cases of medical negligence.
-We are deeply sensitive to the complex and tragic nature of cases involving loss of life, so we are keen to make sure that the claim is thoroughly explored so that you are fully supported and that only the correct medical professionals are identified in any claim.
+We are deeply sensitive to the complex and tragic nature of cases involving loss of life.
+As such we are keen to make sure that the claim is thoroughly explored and only the correct medical professionals are identified in any claim.

-We also offer to pursue to the claim on a ‘No Win, No Fee’ basis subject to certain criteria being met.
-This is also known as a Conditional Fee Agreement, and allows you to pursue the claim against the medical professional or hospital without putting yourself under major financial pressure.
+We may also offer to pursue the claim on a ‘No Win, No Fee’ basis.
+This is also known as a Conditional Fee Agreement (CFA) and will allow the estate to pursue the claim against the medical professional or hospital without financial implications.

-It is worth getting in contact as soon as you can, given the time limits that exist on fatal accident and medical negligence claims.
-There is usually a time limit of three years from the date of death to lodging a claim with the court, however, this can sometimes be different.
+It is advisable to get in contact as soon as you can, given the time limits that exist on fatal accident and medical negligence claims.
+There is normally a time limit of three years from the date of death to lodging a claim with the court, however, this can sometimes vary in exceptional circumstances.

-If you wish to pursue a claim, you can call our office on 0151 5561839 to speak to one of our team.
-You can also visit beenletdown.co.uk to request a callback for a time that suits you, or to complete our online claims form, which we will then reply to.
+If you wish to pursue a claim, call our office on 0151 321 1000 to speak to one of our team.
+You can also visit beenletdown.co.uk to request a call-back for a time that suits you, or to complete our online claims form.